Adamskoullos/Vue-JS-Guide/ProjectManager-Template/1-set-up.md

 ## Set up the front end

-1. Install firebase tools, is the first time using them on the machine.
+1. Install firebase tools: `npm install -g firebase-tools`, Only if the first time using them on the machine.
 This is saved to the machine globally and only needs to be installed once (not for each project)

 2. Initialise firebase `firebase init`: